CRM for small business: how to choose and set it up

 Customer relationship management (CRM) software is a tool that helps you organise and manage all your interactions with customers and potential customers.
 Think of it as a central hub for all your customer data.

-Customer retention costs significantly less than customer acquisition.
-Most small businesses focus heavily on sales and marketing to find new customers, but the smartest ones prioritise keeping existing customers happy.
+Most small businesses focus heavily on sales and marketing to find new customers.
+The smartest ones prioritise keeping existing customers happy.

 What can CRM applications do?

-CRM applications function as centralised customer databases that automatically track and organise all your customer interactions.
+CRM applications centralise your customer data and automate how you track interactions.
 The software's value depends entirely on how you use it to grow your business.

 Here's what CRM can do for your small business: